raduniculii/DemoProject/Readme.md

 The existing default login is user: "admin@demo.test", pw: "ad-miniPa55" , all without quotes, you can register more too, permissions are not enforced in any way, you just need a login.

+For an already setup app, go to optefi.ro/demoproject , login with the mentioned credentials and from the top menu select Administration -> Roles.

 I hope I have managed to translate everything into english, remove code that didn't make sense now, and keep things functional.

 ### Interesting code: ###